Jasark0/spatial-group-project/README.md

 - Double-click to open the scene

 7. Run the Game
-Click the **Play** button at the top of the Unity Editor to start the game
+Click the **Play** button at the top of the Unity Editor to start the game.

+---

+## Gameplay

+- DEFEND the central tower from increasingly difficult waves of robotic enemies.
+- CONSTRUCT and UPGRADE turrets using in-game tools and VR interactions.
+- USE STRATEGY and quick thinking to manage resources and placement.
+- VICTORY means holding the line; DEFEAT means humanity's last hope is gone."""

 ---